Police suspect fiery motorcycle crash in Fresno could have been a road rage incident

 “They stop the car here and they start running out of the car to see what’s going on with that…they closed the whole area, we couldn’t have any customers leave or go inside of the shop too,” Almghrabi said.

-Officials say the incident happened around 9 a.m.
+Officials say the incident happened around 9:00 a.m.
 Monday morning and that a black car was chasing the motorcycle.
-Witnesses say the car pulled out a gun, moments before the crash.
+Witnesses say the driver of the car pulled out a gun, moments before the crash.

 Emergency crews rushed the motorcyclist to the hospital, but he later died from his injuries.
 Investigators are still working to figure out if the crash was intentional or if the drivers knew each other.